Tyre Pressure Calculator and Monitors

 - Our tyres are listed as max 1250kg.
 So 750 / 1250 = 0.6

 - Our tyres are listed as max 80psi.
 So 0.6 x 80 = 48psi.

 Now put away your calculator, I built one for you!

 First let’s look at the 4 (or 6) PSI rule, which is also known as a 12% rule and based on the pressure in the tyre increasing by approximately 1psi for every 5° increase in temperature (that’s a broad average based on normal pressures around 40PSI).
 Start with cold tyres, as in sitting still for at least an hour, measure the pressure.
 Then drive for a good time (an hour is perfect) and measure again.
-On a P or passenger rated tyre thats normally around the 30psi mark it will increase approximately 4psi, and on an LT or light truck rated tyre that’s normally around the 50psi mark it will increase by 6psi when inflated to a correct pressure.
+On a P or passenger rated tyre that normally sits around the 30psi mark it will increase approximately 4psi, and on an LT or light truck rated tyre that’s normally around the 50psi mark it will increase by 6psi when inflated to a correct pressure.
 In both cases this is around 12% increase.
 If it raises by more, it was too low to start and the tyre is over heating so add some pressure (the flexing of the sidewalls warms the tyre up more).
-If it only raises a small amount it’s too high to start and drop them a little.
+If it only raises a small amount the pressure is too high to start and drop them a little.

 How do you monitor them?

 On the Jeep its pretty easy, it comes with TPMS or Tyre Pressure Monitoring System inbuilt.
 However the Caravan does not so I have installed one so I can keep an eye on them.
 Last thing I want is to run over a nail or screw in the middle of nowhere then not realise the tyre is deflating, overheating then shredding itself, potentially creating a sway event that rolls the caravan.